ekarious/memory-lane/README.md

 I wanted to keep this simple, clean, and focused on the memories in the timeline, with small buttons for interaction.

 However, please note that a few features were not implemented, such as:
+- You're supposed to be a new user on the platform.
+More message for your welcome should be necessary.
 - Editing a memory
 - Access to user pages (your comments, liked memories, etc.)
 - Authentication (We directly assume an identity here; there is no authentication at all)